 It could well be that there were other villages with a similar name elsewhere in England, such as Devon and Cornwall, where the name is also found in early records.

 After the Norman conquest of England in 1066, William 1 (known as ‘William the Conqueror’) gave the lands around Tickhill to a Norman baron, Roger deBusli, who participated in the conquest.
 He erected a castle at Tickhill and a town grew around it.
 Tickhill is mentioned in the 12th century Domesday Book as Tikehill.
-It was initially a successful new towns and, in 1295, Tickhill sent two members of Parliament to Westminster.
+It was initially a successful new town and, in 1295, Tickhill sent two members of Parliament to Westminster.

 During the Middle Ages it became more common for people to migrate from their home area seeking work.
 They often took their former village name as a means of identification, thus resulting in a wider dispersal of the name.